roy-t/MiniRTS/README.md

 # MiniRTS
 The name of this repository is MiniRTS, because when I started out I wanted to make an RTS game, inspired by games like Total Annihilation,  Supreme Commander: Forged Alliance, or Age of Empires (1, 2).
 But I got stuck in making a game engine!
 Which is what this repository is now focused on.

+# Manual

+The manual for the game engine can be found at https://roy-t.github.io/MiniRTS/, the source code for it lives in the `/docs` directory of the master branch.

+The manual is intended as a tutorial on how the techniques in MiniEngine work.
+It is not meant as an actual manual for a completed product (which MiniEngine isn't).

 # MiniEngine

 This repository actually contains two (work-in-progress) rendering engines.
 In the end of 2017 I started on the first version, which now resides in the `./vOld/` folder.
 The vOld engine is a standard deferred rendering engine, using a Blinn-Phong rendering model.
 It contains a lot of different light and particle primitives and the editor is quite feature rich.